Off Ramp (The Leftovers): Plot

 Tom (Chris Zylka) contacts an ex-member of the Guilty Remnant, Susan (Heather Kafka), taking her to a building where Laurie (Amy Brenneman) has formed a support group for former members, returning to her previous job as psychiatrist.
 Tom is looking for a new GR charter in the area, where he wants to identify the most disillusioned members and get them to the support group.

 As Tom infiltrates a charter, Laurie writes a book, which will expose all of the activities that the GR was involved in.
 Knowing that Tom will meet with Jill (Margaret Qualley), she asks him to deliver a letter to her.
 Her office is blocked by the landlord, as Laurie has not paid to lease it, which prevents her from taking her laptop with her manuscript.
 She sneaks at his home at night, where she takes back her laptop.
 She manages to flee from the landlord's wife, until she finds the road has been blocked by two GR members.
-After revving her engine, she runs them over.
+After revving her engine, she hits them with her car.
 With her laptop, she sends the manuscript to her publisher.

 Tom attempts to infiltrate another charter, only to be caught instead.
 Tied in a van, he is visited by Meg (Liv Tyler).
 She rapes him and then has other members throw him to the ground and douse him with gasoline.
 She pulls out a lighter but spares him, telling him to tell Laurie.
 He returns home, where he confronts Laurie about Meg and her methods, without telling her about the rape.
-Later, Laurie is heartbroken to discover that Susan killed herself along with her husband after reading a note from the GR.
-While meeting with the publisher, Peter (Mark Harelik), Laurie is taken aback when they want to make edit changes to her book, causing her to strangle Peter.
+Later, Laurie is heartbroken to discover that Susan killed herself along with her husband and child after reading a note from the GR.
+While meeting with the publisher, Peter (Mark Harelik), Laurie is taken aback when they want to make edit changes to her book, causing her to attack Peter.

-Laurie is bailed out of prison by Tom, who takes her home.
-He comforts her on Susan's death, telling her the support group needs her to dispose of the GR's beliefs.
+Laurie is bailed out of jail by Tom, who takes her home.
+He comforts her on Susan's death, telling her that the GR gives its members something and that to counter that the support group needs to be given something different to take its place.
 At their next support group meeting, Laurie opens up about how joining GR ruined her relationship with Jill.
 Tom then speaks with a story regarding Holy Wayne.
 He claims that before his death, Wayne wanted Tom to keep his powers to take their pain away.
 Tom then offers the group a hug.